- Hardiness Zone: 3-9

 - Ships in a plant-safe designed box

 Having the blues never felt so good!
 The Blues Little Bluestem will make beautiful music in your landscape.
-In spring, the intro sets the tone… cool blue blades arise, making a sharplyvertical impression.
-Planted en masse in your garden, this upright element creates a sense of rhythm.
+In spring, the intro sets the tone while cool blue blades arise, making a sharply vertical impression.
+Planted in masses in your garden, this upright element creates a sense of rhythm.
 In early fall, the foliage strikes a new chord when it changes from sky-blue to raspberry-red.
 At the same time, wispy white flower plumes appear like high notes in a sweet melody.
 It’s a performance you’ll enjoy year after year, and you’ll have the best seat in the house!

 Little Bluestem belongs to the rich natural heritage of North America.
 This adaptable Fringe is native to southern Canada from Alberta to Quebec and to virtually all of the continental U.S. except for the West Coast.
 Its strongest association, however, is with the prairies.
 It once stood shoulder-to-shoulder with other grasses and wildflowers in the vast tallgrass prairies that covered our nation’s heartland.
 On the southern plains, this plant had a special purpose for the Kiowa-Apache.
 It was gathered together to make switches used for driving the evil spirits out of people during sweat lodge ceremonies.
 The Blues Little Bluestem was introduced by Maryland nurseryman Kurt Bluemel.